SSBUTrainingGrounds/Tabuu-3.0/COMMANDS.md

 -   **%say** `<channel> <message>`
     -   Info: **Admin Only.** Repeats the given Message in the given Text Channel, Thread or replies to a message.
 If you want to reply to a message in another channel, use the ChannelID-MessageID syntax or the link to the message.
     -   Example: `%say #announcements Important Announcement`
+-   **%seasonleaderboard** `<start> <end>`
+    -   Info: **Admin Only.** Gets you the leaderboard of our Ranked Matchmaking System, only counting the matches that have happened in-between the start and end time.
+Both times are in Unix Timestamp format.
+    -   Example: `%seasonleaderboard 1672527600 1704063600`
 -   **%secondaries** `<secondary1, secondary2,..: Optional>`
     -   Info: Updates your secondaries listed on your profile.
 Up to 7 characters, separate them by commas.
 Accepts names, commonly used nicknames and the Fighter Numbers.
 Leave the field blank or input invalid characters to delete the characters.
     -   Example: `%secondaries incin, wii fit, 4e, paisy`